Access here the replay of key sessions.

 Read on to find out more.

-Key to the success of European Vocational Skills Week 2020 is the active involvement of organisations, companies and individuals.
+Key to the success of European Vocational Skills Week 2020 is the active involvement throughout the year of organisations, companies and individuals.
 Any school, company, association or organisation in the EU, EFTA or candidate countries, or which is supported by the European Training Foundation, can organise events/activities as part of the Week.

 If you are organising an event/activity that focuses on VET and you want to help raise its profile, register it on the Week website via this form.
 Like this, your event becomes part of the Week.